How To Use The Text Reduction Strategy To Improve Reading Comprehension

 Text Reduction is just one #SmartTeachingTips suggestion for using Scholastic Scope Magazines in the classroom.
 We know there are tons of teachers out there with ideas of their own and Scholastic is willing to reward you for your ideas.
 Start sharing today!
 See below for details.

-While it’s not perfect for every circumstance, and isn’t a specific reading strategy, Text Reduction is a meaning making strategy–an effective means of helping students improve reading comprehension.
+While it’s not perfect for every circumstance, Text Reduction is a meaning-making strategy–an effective means of helping students improve reading comprehension.
 It is engaging for students because it is an active process of decoding, considering, and keeping or eliminating.
 It also helps that readers are able to use the language embedded in a text to communicate its own ideas.

 While I used this for Informational Reading in 7th grade English-Language Arts, it can be used for creative writing to create poems, science to reveal data, jargon, scientific principles, etc., or even high schools working with Shakespeare to extract implicit ideas or symbols otherwise ‘hidden’ among all of the language and extensive verse.